-- 1. No more than 3 absences during the semester, days out for surgery do not count against the students 3 absences (extraordinary cases will be considered by administration) - a.
+- 1. No more than 3 absences during the semester, which are inclusive of mental health days, days out for surgery do not count against the students 3 absences (extraordinary cases will be considered by administration) - a.
 Maximum of two college days unless permission is given by the administration. - 2.
 An 80% or higher in the class - 3.
 No suspensions in or out of school.